 Conclusion

-World Cup 2026 goals today are still waiting because the tournament itself is still waiting.
+World Cup 2026 goals today are still empty because the tournament itself has not kicked off.

-Once the first match starts, goals will become one of the fastest ways to read the whole competition.
+Once the first match starts, scorer pages will become one of the fastest ways to understand the whole competition.